Mathematical Framework for Online Social Media Auditing: Introduction

 \section{Introduction}

-Social networking platforms (e.g., Google, Facebook, Twitter), are increasingly becoming the prevailing, most easily accessible, and most popular platforms for individual media consumption across the Western world \cite{mitchell2016modern}.
+Social media platforms (SMPs), e.g., Google, Facebook, and Twitter, are increasingly becoming the prevailing, most easily accessible, and most popular platforms for individual media consumption across the Western world \cite{mitchell2016modern}.
 Indeed, media platforms act as intermediaries between users and the wealth of information collected from their friends, news, opinion leaders, celebrities, politicians and advertisers.
-So pervasive and eclectic is the stream of information content collected for each user at any given time that it compels social networks to filter out the most relevant information, display it in the user's news feed, and to sort its content's appearance.
+So pervasive and eclectic is the stream of information content collected for each user at any given time that it compels social networks to filter out all but the most relevant information, display it in the user's news feed, and its order of appearance.
 To that end, in the last decade, social platforms have been adopted various \emph{algorithmic filtering} (AF) methods \cite{Robyn2018AlgorithmicFiltering} to select and sort collections of contents to be shown on their user’s feed.

-Notwithstanding the potential of AF to provide users with a richer, more diverse, and more engaging experience, over the past two decades, these methods have been leveraged by social network platforms to selectively filter user feeds in an effort to maximize their returns (including revenue, user accumulation, popularity gain, etc.).
+Notwithstanding the potential of AF to provide users with a richer, more diverse, and more engaging experience, over the past two decades, these methods have been abused by social network platforms to selectively filter user feeds in an effort to maximize their returns (including revenue, user accumulation, popularity gain, etc.).
 This phenomenon has brought about harmful side effects \cite{devito2017algorithms,bozdag2013bias}.
-For example, an artificial comment ranking that encourage over-representation of one side's opinion or polarization of opinions on one side \cite{siersdorfer2014analyzing}.
-Similarly, the prioritization of a specific topic contributes to the dissemination of deliberately disregarded fake news \cite{marwick2017media, chesney2019deep, Collins2019Elliott, Pariser2011}, advertisements that promote products based on erroneous claims regarding the user's interests \cite{speicher2018potential, sweeney2013discrimination}, leading to some information being more (or less) visible along with many others.
+For example, an artificial comment ranking that encourages over-representation of one side's opinion or polarization of opinions \cite{siersdorfer2014analyzing}, has sow hatred between groups \cite{lee2016impact}).
+Similarly, the prioritization of a specific topic contributes to the dissemination of deliberately disregarded fake news \cite{marwick2017media, chesney2019deep, Collins2019Elliott, Pariser2011}.
+Disseminating fake news may sway the presidential election results \cite{Blake2018}.
+Advertisements that promote products based on erroneous claims regarding the user's interests \cite{speicher2018potential, sweeney2013discrimination}, leading to some information being more (or less) visible along with many others.
+Intensive dietary recommendations may cause users to change their own diet \cite{chau2018use,jane2018social}, etc.